mhdpasha/arsene-project/README.md

 • Highlight.JS by @joshgoebel - https://cdnjs.cloudflare.com/ajax/libs/highlight.js/11.7.0/highlight.min.js

 ## Creator
-This project was coded by me (Muhamad Pasha Abara) as a Frontend Developer, with design that created by Nickymicko Ayub as an UI/UX Designer.
+This project was coded in collaboration with Nickymicko Ayub and Me as a Frontend

 Feel free to learn this website technology, this website was built for that.
 Happy coding!!